SettleMint

 Flow dependencies

-All capability flows depend on the signing flow for on-chain execution and on the compliance transfer logic for transfer validation.
-The dependency structure:
+All capability flows depend on the signing flow for on-chain execution and on compliance transfer logic for transfer validation.
+Asset issuance comes first because DAIO offerings, airdrops, treasury distributions, and XvP settlement operate on an asset that already exists.

-• Asset issuance -- prerequisite for all capability flows (an asset must exist first)
+• Asset issuance - prerequisite for all capability flows because an asset must exist first

-• DAIO, Airdrop, Treasury, XvP -- independent of each other; each can be configured separately on an asset
+• DAIO, Airdrop, Treasury, XvP - independent capability flows that can be configured separately on an asset

 Next steps